MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab01_Ex1_Configuring Entra Join.md

 7. Double-click the **Administrators** group.

-   > Notice that Joni Sherman has been added as a local Administrator on SEA-WS1.
+   > Notice that Joni Sherman has been added as a local Administrator on SEA-WS2.
 Also notice two security principals represented by their security identifiers (SID).
 These two SIDs represent the Entra ID global administrator role, and the Entra joined device administrator role.

+8. Switch to **SEA-WS1**.

-8. In Microsoft Edge, in the Microsoft Entra admin center, expand **Identity**.
+9. In Microsoft Edge, in the Microsoft Entra admin center, expand **Identity**.

-9. Select **Devices**, and then select **All devices**.
+10. Select **Devices**, and then select **All devices**.

-    > In the Devices pane, notice that SEA-WS1 is listed.
+    > In the Devices pane, notice that SEA-WS2 is listed.

-10. Verify that the **Join Type** is listed as **Microsoft Entra joined** and that the owner is **Joni Sherman**.
+11. Verify that the **Join Type** is listed as **Microsoft Entra joined** and that the owner is **Joni Sherman**.

     > Also note that the MDM column shows None.
 This indicates that this device is not yet managed by Microsoft Intune.